 - Deciding to go for it

-Like any new business venture, international trade requires an investment of time, effort, money and a clear strategy.
-Many find the prospect of tackling a new market daunting and are concerned about the changes they may have to make to things like staff skills, websites and packaging.
-However, by first considering the risks and taking the proper precautions, the rewards far outweigh the challenges
+Like any new business venture, international trade requires a clear strategy and an investment of time, effort and money.
+Many find the prospect of tackling a new market daunting and are concerned about the changes they may have to make in areas such as staff skills, websites, and packaging.
+However, by first considering the risks and taking the proper precautions, the rewards can far outweigh the challenges

 - Deciding where to go